Has only a somatic motor (general somatic efferent) component.

 Origin and Central Course

-The fibers of the hypoglossal nerve originate from the hypoglossal nucleus located in the tegmentum of the medulla.
+The fibers of the abducens nerve originate from the abducens nucleus located in the caudal pons at the level of the facial colliculus.